LoopScheduler/LoopScheduler/README.md

 An ideal loop for a resource demanding game would be a ParallelGroup with modules that can run more than once and can handle the synchronization.
 This way no module can be a bottleneck, this is important because different computers may have different bottlenecks.
-Other loop architectures can be designed for less demanding games to make the implementation of modules easier.
+Other loop architectures can be designed to make the implementation of modules easier.

 It's recommended to do IO tasks like reading files in a single module that cannot run in parallel, that means in a single thread.
 Doing them in multiple theads doesn't improve performance and may introduce stutters.